 - Research courses - focus more on independent study and involve less guidance from tutors.

-Masters usually last one year full time, although some research-based courses can take 18 months to two years to complete.
+Masters programmes usually last one year full time, although some research-based courses can take 18 months to two years to complete.
 To gain entry onto a course as an international student you will need:

 - to have gained a Bachelors degree (usually completed over three years, except in Scotland where it takes four years) or an equivalent qualification in another country;